35 Ways To Make Extra Money By Working From Home

 Illustrators create two-dimensional images to represent a particular concept, first by hand-drawing or painting and then refining their designs using illustration software.
 Animators create images that give the illusion of movement in a rapid sequence.

-5. Get cash back from shopping apps
+3. Get cash back from shopping apps

-Some mobile applications offer you rewards or cash back for shopping at certain retailers.
+Some mobile applications offer rewards or cash back for shopping at certain retailers.
 They’re free and easy to use with a smartphone, tablet or computer.
 Consider signing up, linking your store loyalty card and then shopping at participating stores.

-6. Be a copywriter or editor
+4. Be a copywriter or editor

 If you have a way with words, consider working from home as a copywriter or editor.
-Copywriters typically create content to increase brand awareness and influence people to take a certain action.
+Copywriters typically create content to increase brand awareness and influence people to take a specific action.
 Copy editors revise the content to ensure it’s free of grammatical or factual errors.

-7. Consider being a data entry clerk
+5. Consider being a data entry clerk

 Read more: 10 Data Entry Jobs You Can Do From Home

-9. Freelance your skills
+6. Freelance your skills